Back to BlogEcosystem Integration

 Implementation Example: Live Comment Moderation

-Automatically moderate comments in real-time using AppHighway's Content Moderation tool.
+Automatically moderate comments in real-time using AppHighway''s Content Moderation tool.

 Database Trigger